cwellsx/view/README.md

 ## Demo

-This software is running at `https://url-to-be-supplied.example.com` -- try that to see how it behaves, and what it looks like.
+This software is running at https://react-forum2.herokuapp.com/discussions

+Try that to see how it behaves, and what it looks like.

 ## Why